-Unfortunately, most college grads are woefully underprepared with proper interview dress.
+Unfortunately, most college grads are sadly underprepared.
 They feel they can "get by" with what is already in their wardrobe.
-Usually not.
-Dress for the world outside college is quite different from the campus scene.
+Dressing for the world outside college is quite different from the campus scene.
 Remember that stylish is typically not conservative.
-Conservative is "in" for interviewing.
-Why?
-Because you should be doing the talking, not your clothes.
+Conservative is "in" for interviewing because you should be doing the talking, not your clothes.
 This is not to say that you need to go out and buy a whole new wardrobe.
 Go for quality over quantity.
 Then, when you are making some money (and have a chance to see what the standard "uniform" is for the company), you can begin to round out your wardrobe.
 For now, no one will fault you for wearing the same sharp outfit each time you interview.
 If you desire some variety within a limited budget, you might consider varying your shirt/blouse/tie/accessories as a simple way to change your look without breaking your wallet.